How to Get Published in a Journal: 12 Proven Strategies for Academic Success

 • We know there are times when you may disagree with your reviewers on some points, but you must keep a sense of professionalism throughout the review process.

-• There may be days you may want to consult your mentors or colleagues with experience in academic publishing for advice and support.
+• Quite often, you may want to consult your mentors and colleagues with experience in academic publishing for advice and support.

-Don’t let small challenges get to you, keep writing and contributing valuable knowledge to your field.
+Never let small challenges get to you; keep writing and contributing valuable knowledge to your field.
+All the best!